yuvalmGS/gigaspaces-wiki-jekyll/howto/crossrefernce.markdown

 #### Current Java Release

-When you need to referece a page in the current XAP release in the documentation you use the `currentjavaurl` plugin.
+When you need to referece an XAP page in the current release you use the `currentjavaurl` plugin.

 {%panel%}